Bulls**t Jobs (Part 1 of ∞)

 Against writing the note: I am a psychiatrist.
 All I remember about back pain from medical school is that some people call it “lumbago”, a word that stuck in my head because it sounds like a cryptid or small African nation.
 I usually treat patients via telemedicine, which means that in many cases I have literally never seen their back.
 Any note I write about back pain is going to be a total sham.
 Legally it might or might not count as medical fraud; in my heart I know I am being fraudulent.

 In other words: the request puts me in a position where I either have to lie, or have to refuse to give people help that they really need and that it would be trivial for me to provide.
-It is one of my least favorite things, and I would appreciate any ethical advice the philosophers here have to give.
+It is one of my least favorite things.

-But my latest strategy is radical honesty.
+My latest strategy is radical honesty.
 I write a note saying:

 To whom it may concern:

-I am a psychiatrist treating Mr. Smith for mental health issues.
+I am a psychiatrist treating Mr. Smith for major depressive disorder.
 He tells me that he has chronic back pain (“lumbago”), and asks to be allowed to bring in his own chair to work.

 Yours,